|

 January is taken from his name.

-Janus’s influence reaches out over thresholds, harbours, departures
+reaches out over thresholds, harbours, departures and arrivals.
+His

-and arrivals.
-His influence was so extensive the Romans attributed him
+influence was so extensive, the Romans attributed him with different

-with different origins.
-Principally he was born out of the Chaos that
+origins.
+The principal one said that he was born out of the Chaos that

 existed before life, and the opposing forces which moulded him gave

-him two faces to represent this confusion.
-In this form Janus became
+him two faces to represent this.
+In that form Janus became a creator

-a creator god and one of the principal deities, even matching the influence
+god and one of the principal deities, even matching the influence of

 |